NanoScan 2s Si/3.5/1.8

 The Silicon small-beam NanoScans are available with the following versions of software.
 CLICK HERE for more information on the different versions of NanoScan software.

 NanoScan 2s Silicon Detector 3.5mm aperture 1.8μm slits.
 High-resolution head featuring Silicon detector, 63.5mm diameter head with rotation mount, 3.5mm entrance aperture, and matched pair of 1.8μm wide slits.
-Use from 190nm to wavelengths <1μm.
-Not for 1.06μm wavelength.Request a Quote
+Use for wavelengths 190nm to 1.1µm.Request a Quote

 NanoScan2s Silicon Detector 3.5mm aperture 1.8µm slits.
 High-resolution head featuring Silicon detector, 63.5mm diameter head with rotation mount, 3.5mm entrance aperture, and matched pair of 1.8µm wide slits.
-Use from 190nm to wavelengths <1µm.
-Not for 1.06µm wavelength.Request a Quote
+Use for wavelengths 190nm to 1.1µm.Request a Quote

 Software includes ActiveX automation feature